Saturday, 12 September 2015

 Overnight Accommodation: Oxford Sea Scouts Building, Oxford OX4 4BJ

-Overall Distance Covered: 61 miles (not including River Cherwell)
+Overall Distance Covered: 61 miles (not including River Cherwell) (6 days)

 We parked the car at the Oxford Sea Scouts building and then took a taxi to Eynsham Lock.
-We canoed to Port Meadow, just before Oxford, where we met up with Bill’s aunt Ruth, cousin Karen and family and had a picnic lunch with them
+We canoed to Port Meadow, just before Oxford, where we met up with Bill’s aunt Ruth, cousin Karen and family and had a picnic lunch with them.

 The ruins of Godstow Nunnery, beside Godstow Lock